 If you’re looking for a unique experience that won’t last all day (leaving you plenty of time to take a beach nap), explore the ocean floor using an underwater scooter.
 These underwater bikes feature a panoramic dome (think retro diving helmet) to enjoy the spectacular views of Bora Bora’s famed lagoon.

 These underwater contraptions may initially look complicated, but no experience is required.
 Your guides will give you detailed instructions about maneuvering the underwater scooter.
-Once you are in the panoramic dome, you can breathe naturally, so no diving equipment is required.
+Once in the panoramic dome, you can breathe naturally, so no diving equipment is required.

 Underwater scooter tours typically last around two hours, so you’ll have lots of time to explore the islands or lounge at the pool or beach.
 The minimum age for this activity is 7 years old.
 It is not recommended for pregnant visitors or those with serious medical conditions.